svbatalov/primus-route-handler/README.md

 Other modules working with `express.Router()` should work with `primus-route-handler` too (with minor tweaks maybe).
-This is actually the whole point of this module -- to re-use existing core as much as possible.
+This is actually the whole point of this module -- to re-use existing code as much as possible.

 ### License
 MIT